We often talk about the things that we learn in business, the lessons that we get, and the people we get the lessons from.

 Whether it's your work pack, whether it's a pack of colleagues, suppliers, contractors, alliance partners, or referral partners.

 Whoever it might be, who's in your pack?

 How do you show loyalty to your pack?

-The flip side of the coin is, when people who show loyalty to you, how do you acknowledged that?
+The flip side of the coin is when people show loyalty to you, how do you acknowledge that?